 Finding the Best Places to Retire Since 2006!

 The 1930s construction of the bridge, which links Whidbey Island with Fidalgo Island to the north, and the 1942 arrival of the naval station are what put Oak Harbor on the map.
 Today the town is Whidbey Island's largest incorporated population center.
 The downtown is dotted with boutiques, restaurants, historic buildings and galleries, as tourists come to enjoy the maritime culture and authentic, weathered charm.
+The Whidbey Playhouse has a robust schedule and always needs volunteers.
 The town marina hosts all sorts of pleasure craft, and Scuttlebutt Park has a mini-pier for small boats.
-The waterfront Windjammer Park has 1.5 miles of public shoreline.
-Restaurants run the gamut from elegant bistros to seafood diners.
-The Whidbey Playhouse has a robust schedule and always needs volunteers.
+North Beach sits beneath the Deception Pass Bridge and is popular with tourists, while Dugualla Bay's beach is only known to locals and is often empty (except for some wildlife).

 At Least One Hospital Accepts Medicare Patients?
-No, but Whidbey General Hospital is only five miles away and accepts Medicare patients.
+No, but Whidbey General Hospital is 10 miles away and accepts Medicare patients.